-The range of stability of the Leap-Frog scheme can be extended by a factor of two by introducing a semi-implicit computation of the hydrostatic pressure gradient term [Brown and Campana 1978].
+The range of stability of the Leap-Frog scheme can be extended by a factor of two by introducing a semi-implicit computation of the hydrostatic pressure gradient term [?].
 Instead of evaluating the pressure at t, a linear combination of values at $t - \Delta t$, t and $t + \Delta t$ is used (see § 6.4.4).
 This technique, controlled by the nn_dynhpg_rst namelist parameter, does not introduce a significant additional computational cost when tracers and thus density is time stepped before the dynamics.
 This time step ordering is used in NEMO (Fig.3.1).

-This technique, used in several GCMs (NEMO, POP or MOM for instance), makes the Leap-Frog scheme as efficient 1 as the Forward-Backward scheme used in MOM [Griffies et al. 2005] and more efficient than the LF-AM3 scheme (leap-frog time stepping combined with a third order Adams-Moulthon interpolation for the predictor phase) used in ROMS [Shchepetkin and McWilliams 2005].
+This technique, used in several GCMs (NEMO, POP or MOM for instance), makes the Leap-Frog scheme as efficient 1 as the Forward-Backward scheme used in MOM [?] and more efficient than the LF-AM3 scheme (leapfrog time stepping combined with a third order Adams-Moulthon interpolation for the predictor phase) used in ROMS [?].